 Can I Donate or Reuse an Old Microwave?

-When Donation Is Possible
+When Donation Works

 - Fully functional